brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 ### Setup your first gateway and device

-To get started with LoRa (App) Server, please follow the [First gateway and device]({{<relref "first-gateway-device.md">}}) guide.
+To get started with the ChirpStack Network Server stack, please follow the [First gateway and device]({{<relref "first-gateway-device.md">}}) guide.
 It will explain how to login into the web-interface and add your first gateway and device.

 ### Integrate your applications

-We have configured LoRa App Server to send data to an Azure Service Bus Queue.
+We have configured ChirpStack Application Server to send data to an Azure Service Bus Queue.

 For more information about Azure Service Bus, please refer to the following
 pages: